jlindsey/blog/_posts/2011-06-30-testing-log-output-in-rspec.markdown

   - ruby
 ---

-As a DevOps programmer, I often find myself writing small daemons or background processors.
+In Web Ops, I often find myself writing small daemons or background processors.
 It's good practice to maintain logs for these sorts of processes for informational and debugging purposes.
 Since these logs can be invaluable in tracking down production errors, it's a good idea to include them in your test suite.

 ## The Problem